Ladies only Muay Thai

 Wednesday 7 pm

 Techniques and body positioning that everything else stems from.
 Without these basics, then quality and effective techniques can be built on top of them.
 At any level, good basics are what separates the bad from the good, and the good from the great.

-Footwork is one of primary concern.
-The aim is for neat footwork to become naturally.
+Footwork is the primary focus.
+The aim is for neat footwork to become natural.

-Hand positioning should be second nature, whether it be in throwing an attacking strike or defending an incoming attack – Fighting is different .
+Hand positioning should be second nature, whether it be in throwing an attacking strike or defending an incoming attack.

 Balance is a quality which underpins every movement the student makes.
 Remaining balanced during footwork, striking and clinching is the backbone of a fighter.
 Shadow work is the best place to train and assess unforced balance issues.

 Strike recovery is often overlooked by beginners as they don’t realise the importance of being able to pull the striking limb back to where it started from quickly while remaining balanced throughout.
 Failure to get this right will result in the student getting countered… a lot.

 Spontaneous and untaught reactions such as flinching during sparring is not acceptable at this stage and can leave the fighter extremely vulnerable.
 These reactions should be trained out with defence drills and different sparring drills.